Analyzing Planar Galactic Halo Distributions with Fuzzy/Cold Dark Matter Models: Numerical Results

 In this section we shall present the outcome of our numerical study.
-In Figure \ref{5x4DFmap} we depict the time evolution of DM density during the formation of sample galactic halos (either in the CDM or the FDM model) as a time series of projected DM density maps in the unit of $10^{10} M_\odot/\text{kpc}^3$.
-To make these projected maps, the mass density fields of each halo system are fully added along $y$-direction (the left two columns) or $z$-direction (the right two columns) of the simulation box.
-These maps are (decimal-)log-scaled and truncated with the maximum $= -0.434$ and the minimum $= -9.55$ for the first three rows and max $= -0.434$ and min $= -6.51$ for the remaining.
-Also for these maps, we used the samples from the simulations for the corotation test with the initial velocity condition (\ref{corotationvelocity condition}).
-Note that both the CDM and the FDM halo density maps shown in the figure are from simulations with the same initial positions and velocities of subhalos.
+In Figure \ref{5x4DFmap} we depict the time evolution of DM density during the formation of sample galactic halos (either in the CDM or the FDM model) as a time series of projected DM density maps in the unit of { $10^{10} M_\odot/\text{kpc}^2$.} To make these projected maps, the mass density fields of each halo system are { integrated over the range $[-L_{box}/2, L_{box}/2]$} along $y$-direction (the left two columns) or $z$-direction (the right two columns) of the simulation box.
+Also for these maps, we used the samples from { the simulations for the $q_1=0.35$ initial condition.} Note that both the CDM and the FDM halo density maps shown in the figure are from simulations with the same initial positions and velocities of subhalos.

 The CDM and the FDM halo system look quite similar at the early stages of the evolution process.
-But after the collapse of initial subhalo systems which happens mainly along $z$-direction (as illustrated in the second row of Figure \ref{5x4DFmap}), their difference becomes clear as will be further described below: Above all the FDM profiles look rather fuzzy compared to their CDM counterparts.
+But after the collapse of initial subhalo systems as illustrated in the second row of Figure \ref{5x4DFmap}, their difference becomes clear as will be further described below: In the CDM side, there appear far more surviving subhalos, especially around the central region, than the FDM counterpart, and so is more substructure on the smallest scales.
+On the length scales of the whole parent halo, however, the tentacle-like structure found at late times is more prominent in the FDM than the CDM side.

 \qqqqq{{

 }}